Bagru print: Cultural significance

 Bagru print has garnered international recognition, with the craft exported to countries such as the United Kingdom, the United States, Germany, Japan, and Australia.
 The craft has been crucial to the local economy in Rajasthan, supporting countless artisans and their families.

 The craft has also been a point of pride in Rajasthan, associated with cultural identity.
 Prominent figures, including former Prime Minister Indira Gandhi, are known to have worn Bagru print sarees, which contributed to the art's growing popularity.

 Bagru Print GI Tag

 In 2024, Bagru print was granted the Geographical Indication (GI) tag, which officially recognizes the craft's unique and authentic nature.
 This designation helps protect the traditional techniques from imitation and ensures that products made with Bagru print are properly identified and associated with their region of origin.

 Challenges

 The Bagru print industry faces several challenges, including competition from mass-produced textiles and the rise of synthetic dyes, which threaten the preservation of traditional methods.
 Furthermore, the COVID-19 pandemic disrupted the global demand for Bagru printed textiles, affecting local artisans.
 However, efforts are being made to preserve the craft by promoting online sales and organizing exhibitions.

+Contemporary practice

+Bagru print has seen renewed international demand in the 21st century, driven by consumer interest in sustainable and handmade textiles.
+Jaipur-based producers using the Bagru tradition now supply organic cotton home textiles — including bed linen, cushion covers, and table linen — to buyers in the United States, France, Germany, the United Kingdom, and Australia.
+Many of these producers operate under GOTS-compliant supply chains, combining traditional Bagru dyeing methods with organic cotton certification standards.

+The 2024 GI tag has provided producers with greater protection against mass-market imitation.
+Craft organizations and government bodies including the Rajasthan Handicrafts Development Corporation continue to support training and market access for Chhipa artisans.